 At the upper level ($\sigma = 0.3$) the linear terms are generally largest along the two storm tracks, and over the Arctic (away from topography).
 Along and upstream from the NPST, there is a curious elongated dipolar pattern that is coming mainly from the friction residual (Fig. 6d) and to a lesser degree from the zonal advection of relative vorticity (Fig. 4f).
-It is perhaps reasonable to imagine friction causing the dipolar pattern if the amplitude of shear vorticity is being reduced more strongly in CAM3; recall that Fig 4l shows strong residual (presumably mainly friction) in CAM3 along the East Asian subtropical jet that is not present in the ERA-40 data.
-Also recall that the East Asian subtropical jet (Figs 3a-c) has small bias in the region, and the time mean zonal wind is positive.
-Part of dipolar pattern is due to the positive trend in relative vorticity with latitude (from shear vorticity change) along the subtropical jet.
+It is perhaps reasonable to imagine friction causing the dipolar pattern if the amplitude of shear vorticity is being reduced more strongly in CAM3; recall that Fig. 41 shows strong residual (presumably mainly friction, but possibly the other contributors to the residual mentioned above) in CAM3 along the East Asian subtropical jet that is not present in the ERA-40 data.
+Also recall that the East Asian subtropical jet (Fig. 3a-c) has small bias in the region, and the time mean zonal wind is positive.
+Part of the dipolar pattern is due to the positive trend in relative vorticity with latitude (from shear vorticity change) along the subtropical jet.
 However, the subtropical jet axis is oriented WSW to ENE and that northward component of the jet axis (as air moves downstream) creates a zonal gradient of vorticity as well.
-It is very difficult to see in 2g,h, but the zonal gradient of vorticity is negative over much of China and extending into the Pacific (from $20^{\circ}N - 35^{\circ}N$).
-Similarly, the zonal gradient of vorticity is negative over northwest Africa (roughly $10^{\circ}-25^{\circ}N$).
+It is very difficult to see in 2 g,h, but the zonal gradient of vorticity is negative over much of China and extending into the Pacific (from 20 to 35°N).
+Similarly, the zonal gradient of vorticity is negative over northwest Africa (roughly 10-25°N).
 In both locations the zonal advection term (Fig. 4f) is therefore negative.
-These negative areas extend even further north due to the negative values contributed by transients to the zonal advection (not shown, but partially visible in Fig 6c).
+These negative areas extend even further north due to the negative values contributed by transients to the zonal advection (not shown, but partially visible in Fig. 6c).
 Similarly, the northward component of the jet axis causes a positive vorticity gradient even further north of both those regions.
-The result is the dipole pattern in the zonal advection over China to have opposite sign in CAM3 and ERA-40 resulting in the large bias (Figs. 4d-f).
-The vorticity patterns in CAM3 and ERA-40 in Fig. 3g,h are pretty similar however, the ERA-40 pattern is more 'noisy'.
+The result is the dipole pattern in the zonal advection over China has opposite sign in CAM3 and ERA-40 resulting in the large bias (Fig. 4d-f).
+The vorticity patterns in CAM3 and ERA-40 in Fig. 3g, h are pretty similar however, the ERA-40 pattern is more 'noisy'.
 The discussion of storm tracks above mentioned that ERA-40 has generally larger amplitude in vorticity (and meridional wind) at generally all horizontal scales in middle latitudes; the greater amplitude in small horizontal scales is magnified by the derivatives of the vorticity gradient.
 So, the pattern of zonal advection bias has some large peak values.
 Hence, much of this dipolar pattern in the linear group of terms (Fig. 6a) near East Asia comes from greater friction in CAM3 and from small scales in ERA-40 zonal advection not present in CAM3.